Exploring Wuanikí Bawá in Ceiba

 The Wuanikí Bawá or Piedra del Indio petroglyphs are drawings of three figures, etched on a monolith at the water’s edge, in a bay in the old Roosevelt Roads Naval base.
 Since the area was off limits, we never found a way get there.

 In 2015, the Departamento de Recursos Naturales y Ambientales (DRNA, or Puerto Rico’s Department of Natural Resources) was given “ownership” of about 70 acres of land around, and including, the Wuanikí Bawá archaeological site.
-They have future plans to possibly make a boardwalk around it, so it will be accessible for everyone.
-As of now, no one is permitted on the land around the rock so that it remains protected.
-Until the proposed boardwalk is completed, the only was to see this historic site is by a short boat ride or an invigorating kayak trip.
+They have opened a center for the preservation of the area, and occasionally give walks.
+But unless you are are on one of their guided hikes, no one is permitted on the land around the rock so that it remains protected.
+Unless you go on a guided 4 mile hike, the only way to see this historic site is by a short boat ride or an invigorating kayak trip.

 Our Trip to Wuanikí Bawá